Cincinnati, Ohio Product Liability Attorney and Mirena Lawyer Reviews Bayer IUD Injury for plaintiffs nationwide

 - Ectopic Pregnancy—up to half of pregnancies that occur with Mirena in place are ectopic

 - Sepsis—severe pain can occur within hours of insertion followed by sepsis within days

 - Uterine Perforation—perforation or penetration of the uterine wall or cervix may occur during insertion

 - Ovarian Cysts—the risk of ovarian cysts is present

 Hundreds of lawsuits have been filed against Bayer for a number of adverse health outcomes and yet the device remains on the market.
 Lawsuits allege that dangers were understated by the manufacturer and also allege the devices were both defective and unreasonably dangerous.

 If you or a loved one has suffered an injury due to a failure of a Mirena birth control device, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Mirena IUD injury risks.
+You will speak directly with Mr. Lyon, an Ohio Mirena Lawyer, and he will help you answer critical questions regarding Mirena IUD injury risks.